SafeHome.org may receive compensation from some providers listed on this page. Learn More

 60 days (long-term plans) 14 days (monthly plans) |

 Identity Guard takes a budget-focused approach to identity protection, especially for those who monitor their own credit.
-And that’s possible now that anyone can get a free copy of their credit report once a week.1 If you put in the work of monitoring your credit, you can get identity monitoring from Identity Guard for as low as $6.67 per month, complete with insurance, access to a U.S.-based customer care team, and a password manager to help keep your online accounts secure.
+And that’s possible now that anyone can get a free copy of their credit report once a week.
+If you’re willing to handle some credit monitoring yourself, you can get identity monitoring from Identity Guard starting at $7.50 per month when billed annually.
+That includes insurance, access to a U.S.-based customer care team, and a password manager to help keep your online accounts secure.

 Identity Guard can be as simple as Zander Insurance’s entry-level service (one of the cheapest in the industry) or almost as comprehensive as an Aura plan.
 It depends on which plan you go with.
 But since Identity Guard is our budget pick, let’s focus on its entry-level Value plan.

-Feature-wise, it doesn’t offer much, but that’s expected for its price.
-For $6.67 per month billed yearly, we got:
+Feature-wise, it doesn’t offer extensive monitoring, but that’s expected for its price point.
+For $7.50 per month billed yearly, we got:

 The Value plan is notably missing credit protection.
 But remember that the $1 million identity theft insurance covers any instance of identity theft, not just the monitored areas.
 So, if you fall victim to credit fraud, the Value plan gives you just as much insurance coverage as the Ultra (top-tier) plan even though it doesn’t provide credit protection.